Enjoy Your Rabbit

-Enjoy Your Rabbit is a 2001 electronic music album by American musician Sufjan Stevens.
+Enjoy Your Rabbit is the second studio album by American musician Sufjan Stevens.
 It is a song cycle inspired by the animals of the Chinese zodiac.
 The album was reworked and rearranged for string instruments and released in 2009 as Run Rabbit Run.

 Concept and production

 Each song on the album corresponds to a different part of the Chinese zodiac, with the exception of "Year of Our Lord" which, like many of Stevens' songs, references his Christian faith.
 In an interview with Delusions of Adequacy, Stevens revealed that he "wanted to create an aural environment for each animal: a movie soundtrack (without the movie)."
 He also described the relationship of imagination in listeners to the instrumental nature of the album, saying "Many people say the same thing: that they inevitably end up visualizing a place or a picture when listening (carefully) to the album.
 Maybe this is the purpose of instrumental music in the first place.
 There are no lyrics (or narrative) to encourage the listener.
 Therefore you are free to imagine what you like."

 The process of creating the album "required tremendous patience and self-abnegation" with Stevens noting that he "amassed hours (months, years) of raw material" until he "was left with the most minute sample of something ... which might somehow, in some abstract way, resemble an ox, or a rooster, or a horse".
 Like much of Stevens' music, Enjoy Your Rabbit had a religious component in its conception, with Stevens describing how he "put together argumentative essays, stanzas of free verse poetry, persuasive dissertations and assertions ... to prove the existence of God based on the 12-year lunar calendar."